cmu-mfi/learninglab/doc/courses/pcb.md

 **⭐Learning Goal:** Quick start to design, layout, and order your own Printed Circuit Board with KiCAD.

 ## What is possible?
- Start your prototypes on a PCB or put your wiring project directly on PCB!
-Skip the confusion bread-boarding and the mess of point-to-point wiring.
-Learn EDA concepts to layout a 2-layer printed circuit board.
+ Start your prototypes on a PCB, or put your wiring project directly onto a PCB!
+Skip the confusion of breadboarding and the mess of point-to-point wiring.
+Learn EDA concepts to design and lay out a 2-layer printed circuit board.
 ![design examples](../files/pcb_design_projects.jpg)